Social Work - Distance Learning BA (Hons)

 3. Entry requirements

-Stage 2 entry: requires 120 academic points and a minimum of 1 year's relevant experience.
+Stage 2 entry: requires 120 academic points and a minimum of two years relevant experience.

 Stage 4 entry: requires 360 academic points.
 You will be a professionally qualified social worker who has either the CQSW, CSS or the Dip.
-SW and have completed further Certificated Learning in, for example, Practice teaching, MHO or Child Protection, PQ1 or perhaps the registered Managers Award.
-If you are only completing Stage 4 you are not required to attend teaching blocks at the University, although full tutorial support is still provided.
+SW and have completed further certificated learning in, for example, Practice teaching, MHO or Child Protection, or perhaps the registered Managers Award.

 4. Placements and accreditations

-Stage 2 entrants complete 2 placements, one of 60 days starting in the January of the second year of study, and one of 100 days starting in the January of the third year of study.
-Possibilities currently exist for students to apply to undertake their first placement in another European country.
+Stage 2 entrants complete two assessed practice learning placements, one of 60 days starting in the January of the second calendar year of study, and one of 100 days starting in the January of the third calendar year of study.

-Stage 3 entrants complete one assessed placement of 100 days, starting in the January after starting the course.
+Stage 3 entrants complete one assessed practice learning placement of 100 days, starting in the January after starting the course.